 Your complaint will be investigated by the bureau manager under the direction of the chair of the bureau, or by the chair if you are complaining about the manager.
 If it is upheld, you will get a full apology and, where appropriate, be given details of any action that the bureau is taking to put things right.
 If you are not satisfied with the outcome, you can ask for a further review.
 The bureau will tell you how to do this.

 The bureau will aim to respond in full to your complaint in 20 working days.
-However, if the issue is complicated, any delay will be explained and you will be kept informed of progress.
+However, if the issue is complicated, it may take longer although you will be kept informed of progress.

 Review of your complaint